ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Copy EPICS build

+_EPICS contains lots of code that requires compilation before use, so we generally copy a pre-built version of this to save time._

-Create `C:\Instrument\Apps\`
+1. Create `C:\Instrument\Apps\`

-Navigate to `C:\Instrument\Apps\` and check whether the EPICS directory already exists.
+1. Navigate to `C:\Instrument\Apps\` and check whether the EPICS directory already exists.
 If so, remove the EPICS directory before continuing.

-Follow instructions on the [Developer-Server-Build](Developer-Server-Build) page tp copy a built version of EPICS to `\instrument\apps`
+1. Follow instructions on the [Developer-Server-Build](Developer-Server-Build) page to copy a built version of EPICS to `\instrument\apps`

 ## Install genie_python